Pierre Mauroy: Prime minister

-Various measures aimed at extending eligibility for early retirement were introduced while Educational Priority Zones were set up to provide (as noted by one study) “additional resources to schools in depressed areas.”
+Various measures aimed at supporting farmers and extending eligibility for early retirement were introduced while Educational Priority Zones were set up to provide (as noted by one study) “additional resources to schools in depressed areas.”

+The availability of health insurance benefits was improved for the unemployed and for those working part-time, 1 million households aged 60 and above not subject to income tax were exempted from both the T.V. license fee and property tax, and local taxation was removed for 1.5 million old seniors.
+New rights for immigrants were introduced, and a special entry pathway for those who had held union or political office was set up as a means of increasing access to the ENA; an elite political academy.
+Capital punishment was also brought to an end, along with high security wings in prisons and a state security court.
+Homebuilding was encouraged, and the maximum duration of unemployment insurance was extended.

-The Auroux Laws of 1982 introduced new rights in the workplace while a 1982 transportation law stipulated (as noted by one study) “that the government needs to provide reasonably priced public transport for all citizens.”
+The Deferre Law of 1982 introduced directly elected regional councils. while the Quillot Law of 1982 improved the rights of tenants and the Auroux Laws of 1982 introduced new rights in the workplace.
+A 1982 transportation law stipulated (as noted by one study) “that the government needs to provide reasonably priced public transport for all citizens.”
+Also in 1982, the law that governed the age of consent for homosexual activity was reduced from 18 to 15 (as noted by one study) “to match the age of consent for heterosexual activity.”
 Another law passed in 1982 allowed for the spouses of shopkeepers and artisans (as noted by one study) “to acquire social or work-related entitlements as co-workers, employees or associates.”
-In 1983 a new minimum contributory pension was introduced.
-Also in 1983, a project was introduced for funding economic and social measures in certain housing estates.
+In 1983 a new minimum contributory pension was introduced, while unemployment compensation was expanded (as noted by one study) “to include workers who had resigned from their jobs.”
+Also in 1983, the right to deduct child care costs was extended to all children under the age of three, the Loi Roudy provided for equal gender opportunities at work, and a project was introduced for funding economic and social measures in certain housing estates.
 An Act of January 1984 extended rights to parental leave, and a law of February 1984 encouraged vocational training.